Join Us On Facebook

 Pixel Rate

-The Radeon HD 6750 will be a little bit (more or less 9%) faster with regards to full screen anti-aliasing than the Radeon HD 3850 512MB, and also will be capable of handling higher screen resolutions while still performing well. (explain)
+The Radeon HD 6750 is a small bit (about 9%) faster with regards to full screen anti-aliasing than the Radeon HD 3850 512MB, and capable of handling higher screen resolutions more effectively. (explain)

 Radeon HD 6750 11600 Mpixels/sec